 Open water swimming takes place in outdoor bodies of water such as, lakes, rivers, canals, reservoirs and quarries.
 Flat or still water is defined as water that has minimal movement, except for locally induced wind currents.
 Examples include lakes, lochs, ponds, quarry pool and reservoirs.
 Flat water found in lakes and lochs is the safest open water natural environment.
 However, water is by its very nature hazardous and care must always be taken when being near water margins.

 Lakes and Lochs can vary considerably in size, but they are commonly large expanses of deep, cold water, formed when natural basins fill with water flowing from rivers and streams or from the water table.

-Our #BePrepared hub has everything you need to enjoy water safely this summer.
+Our #BePrepared hub has everything you need to enjoy water safely.